-MISSION STATEMENT: A professional orchestra serving northern Michigan bringing unprecedented excellence in symphonic and other musical experiences.
+MISSION STATEMENT: A professional orchestra serving northern Michigan creating educational opportunities and community enrichment through excellence in symphonic and other musical experiences.

 VISION STATEMENT: To be a cultural model for the region, exciting a diverse and growing audience through artistic excellence, strong leadership and sustainable operations.

-The Symphony is comprised of a full-time professional staff of three, a part-time staff of two, a music director and 60-plus contracted core musicians.
-A 15-member Board of Directors and a committed group of volunteers provide ongoing support for the organization.
-The Symphony is a non-profit corporation supported through ticket sales, donations, corporate sponsorships and grants.
+The Symphony is comprised of a full-time professional staff of three, a part-time staff of four, and 60-plus contracted core musicians.
+A 12-member Board of Directors and a committed group of volunteers provide ongoing support for the organization.
+The Symphony is a non-profit corporation supported through memberships, ticket sales, donations, corporate sponsorships, and grants.

 The orchestra was founded in 1952 by Traverse City violinist Elnora Milliken as a community amateur ensemble.
 It evolved into a professional regional symphony under the direction of Maestro Kevin Rhodes.